 Step 2: Find a Sunny Spot

 Choose a sunny spot for your jade plant.
-Outdoor jade plants thrive in full sun.
+Outdoor jade plants thrive in full sun to partial shade.
 Place indoor jade plants in a draft-free room since cold can slow their growth.
 Put the plant in an area where it receives bright, filtered sunlight, preferably from a south-facing window, for at least four hours a day (more is better).
 If you can't provide this much light, get a grow light and turn the light on your jade plant.

 Step 3: Apply Fertilizer Regularly

 Fertilize your jade during the growing season so that it gets ideal nutrition.
-Use 10-20-10 fertilizer every two weeks from April to October.
-Mix the right amount of dry fertilizer with water and water your jade plant with this mix for optimal growth.
+Use a diluted water-soluble houseplant fertilizer every two months from April to October.

 Step 4: Water When Needed

 Water jade plants deeply and wait to water them again until the soil almost dries completely during the growing season.
 That could be once per week or less often depending on how quickly the soil dries.
 Water your plant until the soil is drenched and water flows through drainage holes in the bottom of your pot.
-In the dormant season, let the soil dry out altogether before watering.
+In the dormant season, you won't need to water as often.
 Filtered or distilled water is ideal since jade plants are sensitive to salt that can be in tap water.

 Step 5: Plan for Winter Dormancy

-Understand that jades go through winter dormancy.
-Your plant will not grow from November to March and this is normal.
+Understand that jades go through a winter resting phase during which your plant will not grow from November to March and this is normal.
 Expect jade to begin growing again in spring.

 Step 6: Choose a New Pot

 Repot container jade every two to three years.
 Choose a container that is one size larger than the one currently holding your plant.
-Since jade plants tend to be top heavy, a wide pot is ideal to give the plant stability.
+Since jade plants tend to be top heavy, a wide, heavy pot is ideal to give the plant stability.

 Step 7: Repot Your Jade Plant

-Fill it halfway with a cactus potting soil.
+Fill the pot halfway with a potting mix formulated for cactus and succulent plants.
 Then remove your jade from its container by grasping the trunk and pulling up.
 Inspect the roots of your jade and trim any damaged ones with pruning shears.
 Place the jade in the new container.
-Fill in the top of the container with more potting soil.
+Fill in the top of the container with more potting mix.
 Water the plant to settle the soil once you've repotted.